harmonysoft-tech/traute/core/test/README.md

 This module serves for the following purposes:
-* define a test framework to be used for all 'production' modules - [tech.harmonysoft.oss.traute.test.api](src/test/java/tech/harmonysoft/oss/traute/test/api)
+* define a test framework to be used for all 'production' modules - [tech.harmonysoft.oss.traute.test.api](src/test/java/tech/harmonysoft/oss/traute/test/api).
-  In general, it enforces two actions:
+  Generally, it enforces two actions:
-  * *compile* - transform a _String_ (test source) into a _Collection<byte[]>_ (compiled binaries).
+  * *[compile](src/test/java/tech/harmonysoft/oss/traute/test/api/engine/TestCompiler.java)* - transform a _String_ (test source) into a _Collection<byte[]>_ (compiled binaries).
 Note that we use a _Collection_ here because a single source file might produce more than one *\*.class* file in case of [nested](https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html) classes
-  * *run* - execute a class with the given name from the given binaries
+  * *[run](src/test/java/tech/harmonysoft/oss/traute/test/api/engine/TestRunner.java)* - execute a class with the given name from the given binaries

   *Note: basic implementation is also provided by the current module -* [tech.harmonysoft.oss.traute.test.impl](src/test/java/tech/harmonysoft/oss/traute/test/impl)
 * an abstract test suite which is assumed to be re-used in every 'production' module - [ech.harmonysoft.oss.traute.test.suite](src/test/java/tech/harmonysoft/oss/traute/test/suite).